 David McGeeAssociate Professor

-Christopher is a 6th year graduate student in the MIT/WHOI Joint Program whose research focuses on using inorganic geochemistry to explore ocean chemistry and past climate changes.
+Christopher is a postdoctoral researcher using inorganic geochemistry to explore ocean chemistry and past climate changes.
 His current research includes reconstruction of dust accummulation rates in marine records from the east and west African margin using uranium and thorium isotopes, and development of stable barium isotopic measurements and applications to marine environmental samples.